lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 - On your phone: Use an MFA application such as "Google Authenticator" https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US; follow the instructions, scan the QR code, etc. (Easy setup.)

+## Step: log into aws console using the role you just created:
+IAM user login will need 3 items:
+- 12 digit account number
+- user name
+- password
+#### Note: you will need to have those 12 digits on hand later when uploading the Docker image to AWS-ECR.

-## Step: Create a Cloud9 coding environment:
+## Step: Create a Cloud9 coding environment
+#### You can use the default options.
 - Go to aws
 - Go to services
 - Go to Cloud9